Various Yii 3.0 related documentation

 http://localhost:8080/say

-You will see a page displaying a form an input field that has a label that indicates what data are to be entered.
-Also, there is a submit button labeled “Say”.
-If you click the submit button without entering anything, you will see an error message displayed next to a problematic input field.
+You will see a page with a form input field and a label that indicates what data to enter.
+Also, the form has a “submit” button labeled “Say”.
+If you click the “submit” button without entering anything, you will see that the field is required.
+If you enter a single character, the form displays an error message next to the problematic input field.

-After entering a message and clicking the submit button, you will see a new page displaying the data that you just entered.
+After you enter a valid message and click the “submit” button, the page echoes the data that you entered.

 In this section of the guide, you’ve learned how to create a form model class to represent the user data and validate said data.